 On November 15, 2016, we acquired Televisión Federal S.A. ("Telefe"), one of the main free-to-air channels and biggest content producers in Argentina, for \$336 million, net of cash acquired.
-Telefe adds to our portfolio of international TV networks and accelerates our growth strategy in Argentina.
+The operating results of Telefe were not material.

-The following table summarizes our allocation of the purchase price as of the acquisition date:
+The following table summarizes our allocation of Telefe's purchase price as of the acquisition date: